Music

 Capacity: 30

-Ukulele enthusiasts of all levels (from brand newbies to seasoned performers) are warmly welcome to enjoy a fun Friday morning of strumming to a wide variety of music genres.
-We will play Rock ‘n Roll, Pop, Folk and more.
-Knowing the C, F and G cord will be handy however not critical.
+Lead by Polly Beach , ukulele enthusiasts of all levels (from brand newbies to seasoned performers) are warmly welcome to enjoy a fun Friday morning of strumming to a wide variety of music genres.
+We play Rock ‘n Roll, Pop, Folk and more.
+Knowing the C F and G cord will be handy however not critical.
 We are all here to learn, improve and have an enjoyable session.
-You will need a ukulele, a music stand and a three ring binder.
-We can provide paper copies of the songs for those participants who do not use technology.
-We look forward to seeing new and returning ukulele players joining us on our musical journey.
-Applicants who rate this activity with a high priority will be selected first

 Ukulele Marmalade (Tuesday, 9:30-11:00)